Air Compressor GPS Tracker

 However, it’s not just the cost that makes them important.
 Whether you’re on a farm, a construction site, or an oil field, you depend on your compressor to keep things running smoothly.
 The last thing you want is it going missing when you need it most.
 Here are a few ways to keep it safe and where it belongs:

 If you aren’t already using GPS tracking on your air compressor, ask yourself—why not?
-It’s a simple way to protect your investment and make sure your equipment stays in the right hands.
+GPS tracking is a simple way to protect your investment and make sure your equipment stays in the right hands.

 How GPS Tracking Devices Remotely Shut Down Air Compressors

-While some real time GPS trackers won’t let you shut off vehicle engines due to liability rules, air compressors are a different story.
-With kill-switch technology, you can cut power remotely—if you know which wire to hook up.
-It might take some work to find the right one, but once it’s wired, the GPS tracker’s output lets you shut things down from wherever you are.
+While some real-time GPS trackers won’t let you shut off vehicle engines due to liability rules, air compressors are a different story.
+With kill-switch technology, you can cut power remotely once the tracker is wired into the compressor’s circuit.
+We recommend having a qualified technician or electrician handle the wiring to make sure it’s connected safely and correctly.
+Once it’s wired, the GPS tracker’s output lets you shut things down from wherever you are.

 Designed to handle rough conditions, these GPS trackers come with waterproof cases, internal lithium batteries, and output controls.
 Whether your compressor is running in the field or sitting on-site overnight, you’ll have full control to shut it off remotely—cutting fuel waste, stopping wear, and keeping your equipment ready when you need it.